Adebola Oluwo: Career

 Oluwo began his senior career at Essex Senior League side Tower Hamlets in the 2018–19 season, following time out of the game whilst studying economics at the University of Kent after a spell in the academy at Bromley.

 Ahead of the 2019–20 season, Oluwo signed for Southern Counties East League club Fisher.

 In August 2020, having impressed during pre-season, Oluwo joined National League South club Chelmsford City on a one-year deal.
-With his first season having been curtailed due to the COVID-19 pandemic, he signed further one-year deals in April 2021 and June 2022, the latter coming off the back of an impressive campaign that saw him named Supporters Club Player of the Season.
+With his first season having been curtailed due to the COVID-19 pandemic, he signed further one-year deals in April 2021 and June 2022, the latter coming off the back of an impressive campaign that saw him named Supporters' Club Player of the Season.

 In May 2023, Oluwo joined National League club Barnet.
 He made his debut on the opening day of the season, opening the scoring in an eventual 3–2 victory over Hartlepool United in a performance that saw him voted man of the match.
 He made 36 appearances and scored six goals across the 2024–25 season as Barnet were crowned National League champions.

 On 9 June 2025, Oluwo joined League Two club Salford City on a two-year deal.
 In July 2025, he was one of several players subjected to racial abuse during a pre-season friendly against York City, the incident leading to the Salford players walking off of the pitch and abandoning the match.
 On 9 August 2025, in his second game for the club, Oluwo scored his first Football League goal, scoring the opener in a 2–1 win away to Notts County.

+On 8 May 2026, he signed a new two-year contract.